Dynasty (1981 TV series): Reunion miniseries

 As an attempt to wrap up plotlines left unresolved by Dynasty's cancellation, ABC produced a two-part miniseries titled Dynasty: The Reunion, which aired in October 1991.

-Many of the cast members, including John Forsythe, Joan Collins, John James, Heather Locklear, and Emma Samms agreed to reprise their roles in early 1991.
+Many of the cast members, including John Forsythe, Joan Collins, John James, Heather Locklear and Emma Samms agreed to reprise their roles in early 1991.
 It was unknown during pre-production which characters the reunion film would include.
 Linda Evans was brought back last-minute, just before the final script was penned, as was Kathleen Beller.
 Jack Coleman, who had played Steven Carrington from 1982 to 1988, was unavailable to reprise his role, so he was replaced with Al Corley, who originated the part in 1981.
 Gordon Thomson also originally agreed to appear in the film but ABC refused to align the shooting schedule with his work on the daytime series Santa Barbara, and replaced him with Robin Sachs.

 Dynasty: The Reunion aired on October 20 and October 22, 1991.
-The first night averaged 23 million viewers, the second night averaged 20.3 million.
+The first night averaged 16.8 million viewers, the second night averaged 15.3 million.
+Both parts ranked in the Top 20 for the week, and second place in their respective time slots, behind the World Series on CBS.
 Critical reviews were not favorable, with many feeling the script was poor and that the film was merely an attempt of ABC's wish to "cash-in" on an old series.